 - Presentation to target of a formal acquisition proposal

 - Participation in the preparation of the APA and ancillary agreements

-We have advised buyers/management/sellers in the following type transactions:
+We have advised buyers and sellers in the following type transactions:

 - Tax-free mergers with a public company